 Are you a history lover?
-Maybe you only like to travel to destinations that is a least 1,000 years old.
+Maybe you only like to travel to destinations that are a least 1,000 years old.
 If you need some last minute holiday ideas then these historical destinations will be perfect for you…

 The Pyramids at Giza in Egypt